-AIR COOLED HEAD
+WATER COOLED HEAD

-This K&B engine is equipped with an air-cooled head.
-This feature does not mean that the engine can be run outside of the water for extended periods of time since the lower unit does require water for cooling.
-Also, the engine needs air moving over the head fins to carry away the heat of combustion.
-CAUTION: The air-cooled head, muffler and engine becomes hot during and after running and can cause burns.
+This K&B engine is equipped with an water cooled head.
+This requires the engine to be running through the water for the pick up tube located behind the propeller to feed the head.
+The engine can not be run outside of the water for extended periods of time since the head and lower unit require water for cooling.
+Also, the engine needs air moving over the cylinder fins to carry away the heat of combustion.
+CAUTION: The head, lower unit and engine becomes hot during and after running and can cause burns.
 Be careful.

-For your information, your engine has been factory set with a head clearance between .018 to .020 cable drive, maintenance of your lower end is reduced to a minimum.
+For your information, your engine has been factory set with a head clearance between .018 to .020 engine is far more efficient and superior to a gear drive.
+With a cable drive, maintenance of your lower end is reduced to a minimum.
 Periodically check your cable drive for fraying and excess wear.